Forcing with Bushy Trees: A function of minimal degree

 \subsection{The partial order}

-The forcing conditions are of the form $(\sigma, T, B, h_T, h_B)$, where \begin{itemize} \item the tree $T$ is partial recursive (some nodes may be terminal) and exactly $h_T$-bushy above $\sigma$ \item $B$ includes the terminal nodes in $T$, is upward closed and is $h_B$-small above $\sigma$ \item $(h_T, h_B)$ allows splitting above $|\sigma|$. \end{itemize}
+The forcing conditions are of the form $(\sigma, T, B, h_T, h_B)$, where \begin{itemize} \item the tree $T$ is partial computable (some nodes may be terminal) and exactly $h_T$-bushy above $\sigma$, \item $B$ includes the terminal nodes in $T$, is upward closed and is $h_B$-small above $\sigma$, and \item $(h_T, h_B)$ allows splitting above $|\sigma|$. \end{itemize}

 Only $\sigma$, $T$ and $B$ contribute to the ordering.
 Let $h_M$ denote $\+M(h_T, h_B)$.
 By extending $\sigma$ appropriately, we can assume that $h_M(n)/16 \ge h_B(n)$ for all $n \ge |\sigma|$.

 Note that we have no access to the set $B$ (it is not c.e.).
 Since the terminal nodes of $T$ are contained in the bad set $B$, the conditions that force $f_\+G$ to be total are dense in this partial order.